 CVLife is looked down upon by many hunters because they make low-quality optics.
 Some of their scopes leave performance to be desired but this is an example of one of their low-cost scopes that perform well in the field despite the problems in build quality and fit and finish.

-The reason to buy the scope is that you will have a rifle that beats up and seen better days, and you want an optic but you don’t want to spend a lot of money.
-The only redeeming feature of the scope is the optical quality.
+The reason to buy the scope is that if you have a rifle that is beat up and has seen better days, and you want an optic for it but you don’t want to spend a lot of money.
+The redeeming feature of the scope is the optical quality.

-It works well enough that you can fling and hunt casually with it, without worry of getting a splitting headache or a failing you, but it’s not going to win any awards.
+It works well enough that you can plink and hunt casually with it, without worry of getting a splitting headache or it failing you, but it’s not going to win any awards.
 Many people buy fixed power scopes because they are inexpensive and compact and that is exactly what this scope is.

 If you are looking for a basic scope to enjoy the benefits of simplified aiming through optics and light magnification, this is an excellent scope for you.
 If you are looking for the highest-quality scope on the market, look elsewhere.